chrissaia/Stanford_CS229/README.md

 - loading datasets
 - optional baseline comparisons

-### 3) Debuggability Is a Feature
-Every major algorithm includes:
-- loss curves
-- sanity checks on toy data
-- at least one failure-mode demonstration

-### 4) Visualizations Are First-Class
+### 3) Visualizations
-Decision boundaries, probability surfaces, contours, margins, and diagnostics are part of the explanation — not decoration.
+Decision boundaries, probability surfaces, contours, margins, and diagnostics are part of the explanation.

 ---